-Liberty Global's reported community investment data follows the B4SI (Business for Societal Impact) framework, pioneered by Corporate Citizenship, and is considered the global standard for measuring, benchmarking and reporting on community investment.
-This report includes our consolidated operations in Europe under the consumer brands Telenet in Belgium, Sunrise in Switzerland, Virgin Media in Ireland, UPC in Slovakia, as well as our centralized and corporate functions.
+Our community investment data is reported in accordance with the Business for Societal Impact (B4SI) framework, developed by Corporate Citizenship.
+This comprehensive framework is widely acknowledged as the global benchmark for measuring, benchmarking, and reporting on community investment.
+This report includes our consolidated operations in Europe under the consumer brands Telenet1 in Belgium, Virgin Media in Ireland, UPC in Slovakia, as well as our centralized and corporate functions, predominantly in the Netherlands, the United Kingdom and the United States.